Welcome to CQMFA™

 The Certified Quality Management-in-Finance symbol is the way for quality-minded individuals and companies (regardless of country of origin) to easily identify a financial sector organization that operates at the highest internationally accepted measurable, auditable and certifiable standards of performance in full compliance with statutory, regulatory and process requirements.
 The International Organization for Standardization which develops international quality management standards states the following: "When products and services conform to International Standards consumers can have confidence that they are safe, reliable and of good quality".

-CQMFA™ Registered Members who publish the trade mark to help reassure consumers that:
+CQMFA™ Registered Members who publish the trade mark to help reassure consumers that, regardless of traditional or "principles of 'blockchain'"-based methods, products and services:

-The products, systems and organizations are safe, reliable and good.
+The products, systems, technology and organizations are safe, reliable and good.

 By What Standard?